magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Platform enhancements

-{{ site.data.var.ee }} 2.4.4-beta2 includes the following platform upgrades:
+{{ site.data.var.ee }} 2.4.4-beta2 provides support for PHP 8.0.
+These additional platform upgrades support PHP 8.0  and store security and performance:

 *  Adobe Composer dependencies have been upgraded to the latest versions that are compatible with PHP 8.0.x. <!--- AC-35-->

 *  The `RequireJS` library has been upgraded to the latest version (v2.3.6).
 [GitHub-33672](https://github.com/magento/magento2/issues/33672) <!--- AC-40 422-->

-*  PHPUnit has been upgraded to the latest version (9.5.x ).
+*  PHPUnit has been upgraded to the latest version (9.5.x).
 Tests and test frameworks have been updated to be compatible with the new version. <!--- AC-404-->

 *  TinyMCE 5 is now supported. <!--- AC-41-->

+#### Library upgrades

 *  The following libraries have been upgraded to more recent versions: